hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/queries/3-handle-errors.md

 As we saw in the previous step, Apollo returned a result object with properties .
 Among them `loading` and `error` are common ones that you will need to handle in your app.

-Now let's go back to the `useQuery` React hook that you wrote in the previous step.

 ```reason
 @react.component
 let make = () => {